dylanonelson/medium_clone/README.md

 [Details][phase-four]

-### Phase 5: Composition view (~3 days)
+### Phase 5: Advanced composition features (~2 days)
-I will add formatting to the post composition page.
-I have no idea how I will do this, but I would like to emulate Medium's formatting toolbar.
-In this phase, I will also add image uploading for story banners.
+I will use Paperclip, Figaro, and AWS to allow users to upload header images for their stories.
+I will also allow them to edit their stories and save them as drafts before making them public.
+If time allows, I would like to add more typographical features to user-generated text -- for example, using typographer's quotes and genuine apostrophes for user generated text.

 [Details][phase-five]

 ### Bonus Features (TBD)
 - [ ] Search for users and tags
+- [ ] Mobile responsive stylesheet
+- [ ] View posts and users without signing in
 - [ ] Bookmark posts to read later
 - [ ] Automatically post stories to Twitter
 - [ ] Recommend posts